MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 1. After the update of *Dev* is complete, a PR is created to the *Test* branch.
 In most cases, this is done using a release branch that can cherry pick the content to move into the next stage.
 The PR should include the same review and approval processes as any other in your team or organization.
 1. An additional *Build* and *release* pipeline is triggered to update the *Test* workspace, using a process similar to the one described in step #1.
 1. A PR is created to *Prod* branch, using a process similar to the one described in step #2.
-1. An additional *Build* and *release* pipeline is triggered to update the ‘Prod’ workspace, using a process similar to the one described in step #1.
+1. An additional *Build* and *release* pipeline is triggered to update the *Prod* workspace, using a process similar to the one described in step #1.

 #### When should you consider this option?